-- Quick Start provides high-level hardware and software installation instructions for advanced users, as well as additional resources. - Chapter 1 Product Overview provides a functional description of the 2700 Series Adapters and lists the features, supported operating systems, physical characteristics, and standards specifications. - Chapter 2 Software Installation and Initial Setup provides information about the SuperInstaller and the multi-boot image (Fibre Channel Adapter Function Configuration Utility). - Chapter 3 Fibre Channel Configuration describes installing the Fibre Channel driver and agent across OSs; setting 2700 Series Adapter parameters; persistent binding; configuring the boot device, NPIV, and driver parameters; enabling the fabric to assign a world-wide port name or boot LUN; enabling end-to-end quality of service (QoS), diagnostics, configuring VM-ID, and Universal SAN Congestion Mitigation. - Chapter 4 NVM Express over Fibre Channel describes the installation and configuration of NVMe over Fibre Channel (FC-NVMe). - Appendix A Adapter LEDs describes the 2700 Series Adapter LEDs and defines the LED behavior. - Appendix B Troubleshooting helps solve issues by running Fibre Channel diagnostics using QConvergeConsole® to identify and isolate link failures.
-It also provides a flowchart that walks you through troubleshooting problems that may occur with devices and LUNs on the 2700 Series Adapter. - Appendix C Revision History contains a list of changes made to this guide since the last revision.
+- Quick Start provides high-level hardware and software installation instructions for advanced users, as well as additional resources. - Chapter 1 Product Overview provides a functional description of the 2600 Series Adapters and lists the features, supported operating systems, physical characteristics, and standards specifications. - Chapter 2 Software Installation and Initial Setup provides information about the SuperInstaller and the multi-boot image (Fibre Channel Adapter Function Configuration Utility). - Chapter 3 Personality Configuration provides information about configuring the interface type (personality configuration). - Chapter 4 Fibre Channel Configuration describes installing the Fibre Channel driver and agent across OSs; setting 2600 Series Adapter parameters; persistent binding; configuring the boot device, NPIV, and driver parameters; enabling the fabric to assign a world-wide port name or boot LUN; enabling end-to-end quality of service (QoS), diagnostics, configuring VMID, and Universal SAN Congestion Mitigation. - Chapter 5 NVM Express over Fibre Channel describes the installation and configuration of NVMe over Fibre Channel (FC-NVMe). - Appendix A Adapter LEDs describes the 2600 Series Adapter LEDs and defines the LED behavior. - Appendix B Troubleshooting helps solve issues by running Fibre Channel diagnostics using QConvergeConsole® to identify and isolate link failures.
+It also provides a flowchart that walks you through troubleshooting problems that may occur with devices and LUNs on the 2600 Series Adapter. - Appendix C Revision History contains a list of changes made to this guide since the last revision.

-Following the appendices are a glossary of terms and acronyms used.
+Following the appendices is a glossary of terms and acronyms used.